Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Results

-A closer look at the top shared domains within the coordinated network (see Table~\ref{tab:cross-domain-shares}) reveals that most are partisan, including \texttt{truthsocial.com}, an alternative non-mainstream social media platform\footnote{\url{https://en.wikipedia.org/wiki/Truth_Social}}.
-Additionally, seven of the shared domains are Russian state-affiliated websites\footnote{\url{https://github.com/chan0park/VoynaSlov/tree/master}}, including \texttt{tv5}, \texttt{rbc}, \texttt{gazeta}, \texttt{ruptly}, and \texttt{mil}, further suggesting potential Russian information operations to interfere with the election discourse.
+A closer look at the top shared domains within the coordinated network (see Table~\ref{tab:cross-domain-shares}) reveals that most are partisan, including \texttt{truthsocial.com}, an alternative non-mainstream social media platform\footnote{\url{en.wikipedia.org/wiki/Truth_Social}}.
+Additionally, six of the shared domains are Russian state-affiliated websites\footnote{\url{github.com/chan0park/VoynaSlov/tree/master}}, including \texttt{ruptly.tv} (2,117 shares), \texttt{rbc} (8 shares), \texttt{gazeta} (7 shares), \texttt{ruptly.video} (2 shares), \texttt{tv5} (1 share), and \texttt{mil} (1 share), further suggesting potential Russian information operations to interfere with the election discourse.
+Notably, coordinated actors, just 1\% of observed Telegram accounts, shared over 2,000 messages linking to these media outlets—nearly 50\% of all links—demonstrating their outsized role in content amplification and none of these accounts is linked to any media organization.
 Examining the posts and messages with the highest engagement (see Table~\ref{tab:5-messages-cross} in the Appendix), we observe the prevalence of ultra-MAGA narratives, conservative religious themes, and environmental news.